totallyhuman/commata/README.md

 ## How do I use it?

 The ,,, interpreter is designed for Python 3 and might break in Python 2.
-The only file required is [commata.py](commata.py).
-To run:
+Usage:

-    commata.py [-h] file args
+    commata [-h] file args

     Positional arguments:
       file        program read from script file
       args        arguments for the script

     Optional arguments:
       -h, --help  show this help message and exit